chrisosaurus/icarus/docs/coding.md

         return 1;
     }

-known areas, types, and functions not conforming:

-* parse
-* analyse

 allowed special cases:

 * ic_pvector_append will return the index of the appended item, returns -1 on error